Pay-per-click (PPC) advertising is a popular method for online businesses and influencers to make quick cash.

 (Your maximum CPC bid) x (Your ad’s QS)

-This implies that with a higher quality score, you can spend a lot less on ads and still maintain an impressive ROI.
+This implies that you can spend much less on ads and maintain an impressive ROI with higher quality scores.

 What Is A Good Starting Budget For Google Ads?

-The monthly budget for advertising varies with the type and size of the organisation.
-Your campaign and the overall budget also determine the amount.
-Plus, the customisable budget and bidding feature of Google Ads makes it even more difficult for beginners to decide on a set amount.
+The monthly marketing budget varies with the organisation’s type and size.
+Your campaign and the overall paid search budget also determine the amount.
+Plus, Google Ads’ customisable budget and bidding feature make it even more difficult for beginners to decide on a set amount.

 In most cases, the amount spent on Google advertising is directly proportional to the amount of CPC of a particular industry.
 So, it is best to research your industry or speak to a professional to calculate a starting budget.

-Keep in mind that the average Google Ads budget mentioned above does not include the additional cost of a PPC agency, software, and more.
+Remember that the average budget mentioned above does not include the additional cost of a PPC agency, software, and more.

 Google Ads Pricing Breakup Across Different Industries

 The average monthly Google Ads budget is bound to vary across industries.
 Since every brand offers a different product or service, it uses the ad spend differently.
-Here’s a simple breakdown of the approximate cost each industry pays for Google Ads:
+Here’s a simple breakdown of the approximate cost each industry pays for ads:

 - B2B: $3.33 (search network) and $0.79 (display network)